stewdio/blackswan/README.md

 IN GENERAL
 ------------------------------------------------------------------------

-- Add BLACK SWAN title to page upon load (gooes away when not paused).
-Will look sort of like poster image.
-Also add PRESS PLAY TO START.
-SCROLL DOWN FOR MORE INFO. on bottom like where URL is on poster image.

-- Make the required viewport more square so we can see more off-keyboard animation on landscape phones or landscape browsers. like the "meeeeee" roll.

 - After the "meeeeee" around 3:00 can soften the landing of those letters?

 - The on-release gradient is too pink.
 Needs to fade to amber or something.
 Or be bright amber and as looses brightness curve from amber hue to red hue.